 LITERALLY – it is the MOST wonderful time of the year – SEEDY SATURDAYS ARE UPON US! (soon)

-BUT NOOO – You cannot gather and mill around inside or out, as in-person seed trading will not take place.
+BUT NOOO – In-person seed trading will not take place.
 Sorry!

 Each neighbourhood/catchment/community will be hosting a seed exchange.
 We (event hosts, including me) are collecting seeds ahead of time.
 They are sorted by volunteers, and some re-packed.
 This year, it is strongly requested/recommended to pack your own seeds and label them for donation.